BTCDecoded/blvm-docs/src/appendices/faq.md

 ### What does "compiler-like architecture" mean?

-Like a compiler has source code → IR → machine code, BLLVM has: Bitcoin Core code → Orange Paper (IR) → bllvm-consensus → bllvm-node.
-The Orange Paper serves as the intermediate representation that multiple implementations can target, just like multiple compilers can target the same IR.
-This enables implementation diversity while maintaining consensus correctness.
+Like a compiler has source code → IR → optimization passes → machine code, BLLVM has: Bitcoin Core code → Orange Paper (IR) → optimization passes → bllvm-consensus → bllvm-node.
+The Orange Paper serves as the intermediate representation that gets transformed through optimization passes (constant folding, memory layout optimization, SIMD vectorization, bounds check optimization, dead code elimination) into optimized code.
+Just like multiple compilers can target the same LLVM IR, multiple Bitcoin implementations can target the Orange Paper specification.
+This enables implementation diversity while maintaining consensus correctness through shared mathematical foundations.

 ### What is formal verification in BLLVM?